 We have historically paid semi-annual cash dividends on both our Class A Common Stock and Common Stock.
-In July 2012, we paid our 68th consecutive semi-annual cash dividend since 1979.
-The cash dividend of \$.06 per share represents a 25% increase over the prior semi-annual per share amount of \$.048.
-Effective with this increase, the current annual cash dividend is \$.12.
-On November 27, 2012, our Board of Directors declared an acceleration of HEICO's regular semi-annual \$.06 per share cash dividend as well as a special and extraordinary \$1.14 per share cash dividend on both classes of our common stock.
-Based on strong enthusiasm from our shareholders for the special and extraordinary cash dividend, our Board of Directors announced on December 6, 2012, a \$1.00 increase per share so that the total special and extraordinary dividend will now be \$2.14 per share on both classes of our common stock.
-The dividends will be paid in one payment on or before December 31, 2012 to shareholders of record on December 17, 2012.
-The dividends, which aggregate approximately \$117 million and will be funded from borrowings under our revolving credit facility, were declared in view of impending tax increases expected to take effect in calendar 2013.
-Accordingly, we are paying in December 2012 the \$.06 per share dividend we would ordinarily have paid in January 2013.
-In light of tax considerations, our Board of Directors will continue to review our dividend policy and will regularly evaluate whether dividends should be paid in cash or stock, as well as what amounts should be paid.
+In December 2012, we paid a special and extraordinary \$1.712 per share cash dividend on both classes of HECIO common stock as well as a regular \$.048 per share cash dividend that was accelerated from January 2013 in view of impending tax increases that took effect in calendar 2013.
+In July 2013, we paid our 70th consecutive semi-annual cash dividend since 1979.
+The cash dividend of \$.056 per share represented a 17% increase over the prior semi-annual per share amount of \$.048.
+On December 17, 2013, our Board of Directors declared a regular semi-annual cash dividend of \$.06 per share and a special and extraordinary cash dividend of \$.35 per share on both classes of HEICO common stock.
+The cash dividends will be paid in one payment totaling \$.41 per share on January 17, 2014 to shareholders of record as of January 3, 2014.
+The regular semi-annual cash dividend represents a 7% increase over the prior semi-annual per share amount of \$.056 (as adjusted for the 5-for-4 stock split distributed in October 2013).
+Our Board of Directors will continue to review our dividend policy and will regularly evaluate whether dividends should be paid in cash or stock, as well as what amounts should be paid.
 Our ability to pay dividends could be affected by future business performance, liquidity, capital needs, alternative investment opportunities and loan covenants under our revolving credit facility.
-See Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations -Liquidity and Capital Resources, for additional information.